Grant Mitchell (EastEnders): 2016 return

-2025 return
+2025 and 2026 returns

 On 28 November 2024, it was reported that Kemp was seen leaving the EastEnders set, leading to speculation that he may return as Grant again for the 40th anniversary.
 It was previously reported 2 months prior that Kemp would front a documentary about the show's four decades on air.
 On 1 January 2025, it was announced that Kemp would be reprising the role for a short stint for EastEnders 40th Anniversary.
 Kemp was "delighted" to be returning to soap, saying, "EastEnders has always meant so much to me, so to return as the show is about to celebrate such a special anniversary, is an absolute honour.
 Grant has never been far from the action and let’s just say, this time is no different as he certainly comes back with a bang".
 Executive producer Chris Clenshaw was also "absolutely thrilled" to be welcoming Kemp to portray the "legendary" Grant, and teased that while he would not reveal what would bring Grant back, he confirmed that the return would "make up many moments of truly unmissable TV" and be a "significant part" of the soap's 40th anniversary.

+In February 2026, Ben Wadey announced that Kemp would reprise the role once more, aligning with Grant's return, which was set to coincide with "two significant storylines" involving the character.
+Scenes featuring Grant's return began airing on 27 April 2026.
+Kemp exited the role following Grant's departure on 26 May 2026.